DesignRant/designrant-app/content/blog/streaming-search/index.md

 ---
 title: Search for streaming services done right.
-date: "2020-05-04T22:40:32.169Z"
+date: "2020-04-04T22:40:32.169Z"
-description: You'd think that a company late to the party would have worked out the importance of the biggest button on our keyboard.
+description: I'm 25 and struggling to search on Netflix on my TV.
+Lets talk about how to design on-screen keyboards.
 hero: "./hero.png"
 tags:
   - Streaming